papermoonio/polkadot-ecosystem-docs-draft/docs/networks/index.md

 ---
 title: Networks
-description: A breakdown of all the different networks within the Polkadot protocol, including live and test networks and their respective parachains
+description: A breakdown of all the different networks within the Polkadot protocol, including live and test networks and their respective parachains.
 hide:
 - feedback
 template: subsection-index-page.html